vitessio/website/content/en/docs/15.0/reference/vtadmin/running_with_vtop.md

 ## Example Configuration

-The VTAdmin configuration that is used in VTop [end to end tests](https://github.com/planetscale/vitess-operator/tree/main/test/endtoend) looks like:
+The VTAdmin configuration that is used in Vitess Operator [end to end tests](https://github.com/planetscale/vitess-operator/tree/main/test/endtoend) looks like:

 ```yaml
 spec: